Frequently Asked Questions

 Who can decide what kinds of vehicles can go down Village Drive?
 This is a public road, maintained by the County.
 The same vehicles that can be driven on any public road should be able to use Village Drive.
 However, that is not a decision that can be made by the Land Trust.

 Is it true that emergency vehicles will not be able to get down Village Drive if there are boat trailers being pulled by pick-up trucks?
 There are countless public roads in the county that are narrow but that support two-way traffic.
 Ambulances, fire trucks, and other vehicles always manage to drive down such roads and reach emergency situations.
 The same is true of Village Drive, which has a 50-foot right-of-way on half of it, and a 70-foot right away on the other half; both rights-of-way are owned by Glynn County.
-In addition, once the waterfront is opened to boaters, only five (5) boat trailers will be allowed to enter the Preserve at any one time.
-Boaters must make prior reservations and can access the parking area only by permission.
+In addition, only five (5) boat trailers are allowed to enter the Preserve at any one time.
+Boaters must make prior reservations.
 Additional boats will not be allowed to access the waterfront and will not be able to park along Village Drive.
 Therefore, there will not be a string of boat trailers and other vehicles lined up to enter the Preserve.

 Will the Land Trust cut down trees and widen Village Drive?
 Absolutely not.
 First, we want to preserve as much of the island’s tree canopy as possible, and we do not remove trees on our properties unless they are diseased, infested with insects, or create safety issues.
 We are in the business of SAVING trees wherever possible.
 At Cannon’s Point Preserve, for example, we have initiated research projects on reforestation, replacing dying pine beetle-infested trees with live oak seedlings.
 As stated previously, there is no need to widen Village Drive.
 Further, the Land Trust has no authority to do so and would never attempt to increase the size of a public road.